mastercoin-MSC/install-msc/docs/pages/obelisk.rst

 Once the script is setup you can start it with */etc/init.d/obbalancer start*.
 If you wish the script to start on system startup you can also run *update-rc.d obbalancer defauls*

+.. _workers:

 Workers
 -------

-Each server uses/leverages one or more workers.
+These are the workhorses of the obelisk server.
+Each server leverages one or more connected workers to query the blockchain information they have.
+You can run multiple workers on the same machine or spread them out and run them from multiple machines for redundancy.
+Each worker uses/maintains it's own copy of the block chain database.

 Initial-Setup
 ^^^^^^^^^^^^^